davidlizeng/LinearLeastSquares.jl/docs/lsqjl_examples.rst

 The goal now is to find a scalar :math:`v` and a weight vector :math:`w`, where :math:`w_j` reflects how important term :math:`j` is in determining the label of the document.
-In our context, a positive value means that the term is often seen in sports articles, while a negative value means the term is often seen in the Harry Potter excerpts or education articles.
-One reasonable method of learning :math:`v` and :math:`w` is to use regularized least squares.
-We try to minimize the objective:
+In our context, a positive value means that the term is often seen in sports articles, while a negative value means the term is often seen in the other documents.
+One reasonable approach to finding the best :math:`w` and :math:`v` is to minimize the following objective:

 .. math::
   \sum_{i = 1}^m  \left(\mbox{label}(i) - v - \sum_{j = 1}^n w_jF_{ij}\right)^2 + \lambda \sum_{j = 1}^n w_j^2

 The first part of the objective is to ensure that our linear model actually closely reproduces the labels of our training documents.
 The second part of the objective ensures that the components of :math:`w` are relatively small.
-We want our document classifier to work on other text documents, not just the ones we trained on.
-If the components of :math:`w` are large, then slight changes in term frequecies of documents would mean drastic changes in the value of the affine function, to the point where the sign could change.
 Keeping :math:`w` small allows our model to behave better on documents not in the training set.
-The regularization parameter :math:`\lambda` allows us to control how much we should prioritize keeping :math:`w` small versus how close the affine function should fit the labels.
+The regularization parameter :math:`\lambda` is used to control how much we should prioritize keeping :math:`w` small versus how close the affine function should fit the labels.

 Here is the LSQ.jl code: